karldoenitz/karldoenitz.github.io/TigoOld/md/documentation.md

   }
 }
 ```
-If you wanna use logger package in your application not base on Tigo, you can use `func (globalConfig *GlobalConfig)Init(configPath string)` function to initialize logger package.
+If you wanna use logger package in your application not base on TigoOld, you can use `func (globalConfig *GlobalConfig)Init(configPath string)` function to initialize logger package.
 ## Structure<a name="LogStructure"></a>
 The structure in logger package:
 ### type LogLevel<a name="LogLevel"></a>